Who to Call

 Wake Electric: 919-863-6499 or 800-743-3155

-Wake Forest Power: Located in the Operations Center, 234 Friendship Chapel Road.
+Located at 5031 Unicon Drive, Wake Forest.
 Wake Forest Power is comprised of over 26 employees who strive to provide uninterrupted electric service to over 9,000 residential and commercial customers through the regular maintenance and upkeep of the town's electric distribution system.
 Altogether, our crews operate and maintain more than 140 miles of overhead electric distribution lines.

 Emergencies & Outages:Wake Forest Power's automated outage reporting telephone number is 919-761-7899.